 WHO WE ARE

-Substance use disorder is a chronic, treatable, disease that should never be stigmatized.
+Substance use disorder is a chronic, treatable, disease!
+Access to treatment is extremely important, but we believe that without prevention we will never truly be successful.
+We have a vision of a thriving, healthy community.
 Since 2010, CPP has been increasing prevention and early intervention measures as highly effective tools for community health and youth success.

 Community Prevention Partners is a proud Drug Free Communities Grant Coalition.